 73.L.
 Image: scales = Libra.
-Overwritten word: octobre - October in French.
+Overwritten word: octobre - October in French, Occitan.

 73R.
-Image: scorpion = scorpio.
-Overwritten word - noveba - ninth/November in Catalan.
+Image: scorpion = Scorpio.
+Overwritten word - novebre - November in Italian

-Note: The scorpion was often incorrectly drawn as a mythical animal with a long stinging tail, because people had not seen a real specimen.
+Note: The scorpion was often incorrectly drawn as a mythical animal with a long stinging tail, because people had not seen a real scorpion.
+Also, it is a water sign, along with Cancer and Pisces, so it was sometimes depicted as a marine creature.

-74. Missing.
+74. Omitted.